microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 <img src="./images/Screenshot 2022-04-25 110347.png" height="420">

 Click on the item in the list.
-Then, scroll down and find the **DICOM services** blade.
+Then, scroll down and click on the **DICOM services** blade.
 Once there, click on the **+Add DICOM service** button and proceed to the next step.

 ### Step 2 - Set up DICOM Service using Azure Portal